coltonstearns/dynamic-gaussian-marbles/README.md

 **Notes:**
-* We assume CUDA 11.7.
-For other CUDA versions,  you may need to adjust `setup.sh` accordingly.
+* We have tested `setup.sh` with CUDA 11.7 and `setup_cuda12.sh` with CUDA 12.1.
 * We assume a standard Linux system with `apt-get` available.
 If not using Linux, you may need to adjust the script accordingly.
-* Our environment builds off of [NerfStudio](https://github.com/nerfstudio-project/nerfstudio), which, among other things, allows interactive visualization
+* Our environment builds off of [NerfStudio](https://github.com/nerfstudio-project/nerfstudio), which, among other things, allows interactive visualization.
+However, we do NOT support
+NerfStudio commands (e.g. `ns-train` and `ns-render`).
+Instead, please refer below for information on training and visualizing models.
 * Our environment assumes the use of [Weight and Biases (wandb)](https://wandb.ai/site).
 If you do not wish to use wandb, please set the flag `WANDB_MODE=offline` before running code.